Othello Jealousy Quotes

 Iago realizes the unbelievable power of jealousy.
 Here, he claims that he has poisoned Othello's mind by suggesting Desdemona may be up to something naughty.
 Because Iago has succeeded in making Othello suspicious, Othello will never, ever have a good night of sleep again, not even if he used the best sleeping medicine in the world.

-But jealous souls will not be answer'd so;
+But jealous souls will not be answered so.

 They are not ever jealous for the cause,

-But jealous for they are jealous: 'tis a monster
+But jealous for they are jealous.
+It is a monster

 Begot upon itself, born on itself.